“I came into SASH when I was 16. Social services had been involved at home for a while and things weren’t getting any better.

 I stayed in Supported Lodgings for over 2 years.
 I am now living with my boyfriend and plan to go to University next year.
 I still see my hosts, they are my safety net.
 I even have my own coffee mug at their house for when I visit.
 They are the best people ever.

 I can’t imagine what it must be like for young people who are going through what I did but are in Lockdown.
 Not having anywhere to go to vent, no space to think, not being able to escape it all by visiting friends.
 It must be so lonely.

 My advice to any young person going through this would be to keep your head up.

-When Lockdown is over, things will get better.
+Things will get better.
 There are people out there who want to help, you are not alone.”

 *Not her real name, to protect privacy.